NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 Although the situation has the potential to deteriorate further, UBS expects it will "stop short of an all-out war between Israel and Iran, including their respective allies."

-Also weighing on risk appetite was disappointing news from Nike (NYSE:NKE), after the US athletic apparel maker withdrew its full-year financial forecast and posted a 10% slump in quarterly revenue.
+Nike (NYSE:NKE) stock fell over 5% after the US athletic apparel maker withdrew its full-year financial forecast and posted a 10% slump in quarterly revenue.

 The results come as Nike undergoes an executive-level shake-up that will see boss John Donahoe replaced by company veteran Elliott Hill.
 Donahoe had overseen a period of weak performance fueled by stiff competition in the $150 billion a year global sneakers market.

-US crude inventories fell by about 1.46 million barrels for the week ended Sept.
-27, compared with expectations of a decline of about 2.1M barrels, according to data from the American Petroleum Institute
+Still, oil prices were held back by data showing US crude inventories unexpectedly incresaed by 3.9 million barrels for the week ended Sept.
+27, confounding expectations of a decline of about 2.1M barrels, according to data from the American Petroleum Institute

 The official government inventory report is set to be released later in the session.